cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 ### Editors
-- Morphological annotations are added to the conll file manually using any plain text editor or a spreadsheet program.
+- Morphological annotations are added to the CoNLL file manually using any plain text editor or a spreadsheet program.

-- Syntax annotations can be added manually in the conll file or using the Brat interface.
-We have a developpement brat server up at <http://cdli-dev.org/brat/>.
+- Syntax annotations can be added manually in the CoNLL file or using the Brat interface.
+We have a development Brat server up at <http://cdli-dev.org/brat/>.

 Brat website: <http://brat.nlplab.org/examples.html>
 Another dependency annotation tool: UD Annotatrix <https://github.com/jonorthwash/ud-annotatrix>